NyanPham/Writing-a-C-Compiler-Writeup/BOOK_NOTES.md

 We have a limited number of hard registers to work with, and some regiters will interfere with each other, meaning they can't occupy the same physical location.
-If two pseudoregisters intefere, we need to assign them 2 different hard registers.
+If two pseudoregisters interfere, we need to assign them to two different hard registers.
 A pseudoregister might also interfere with a hard register, which means we can't assign it to that hard register.

 ```asm